reata/sqllineage/docs/basic_concepts/lineage_combiner.rst

 ***************

-Actually there's no such thing as LineageCombiner, only a combine function to do the trick of combining multiple `sqllineage.core.LineageResult` into a DAG based `sqllineage.combiners.CombinedLineageResult`, which will server for the final output.
+Actually there's no such thing as LineageCombiner, only a combine function to do the trick of combining multiple :class:`sqllineage.core.LineageResult` into a DAG based :class:`sqllineage.combiners.CombinedLineageResult`, which will server for the final output.